m7md-arwani/CE204.HW/README.md

 delete, update and retrieve”, processes on the records in the file.
 The “Number” field is the key of each record."

-The idea is to use a hashtable to store the data in the form of <key, value>, where the key is an integer and the value is a class named stu.
+The idea is to use a hashtable to store the data in the form of <key, value>, where the key is an integer and the value is an object of the class stu.
 The class will store the name and the address of a student.

 Also, a text file will be created and updated every time the program gets executed to unsure correct data.